theandrelima/pydantic-serdes/docs/the_global_data_store.md

 In summary, `ModelsGlobalStore` provides a global, sorted store for models.
 It provides methods to add models to the store, and to search for and retrieve models from the store based on their attributes.
-The store is implemented as a defaultdict of `SerialWeaverSortedSet` objects, ensuring that each set of models of the same class is kept in sorted order.
+The store is implemented as a defaultdict of `SerialBusSortedSet` objects, ensuring that each set of models of the same class is kept in sorted order.